-In fact, the brand is so proud of its achievements that it has recently launched a model celebrating a 1960 prototype.
-To celebrate this decade long journey, we have compiled our top picks, a collection of watches that we think reflect the Tudor brand in the best way and offer a level of quality unique to the brand making it stand out among other watch brands.
+In fact, the brand is so proud of its achievements that it recently launched a model celebrating a 1960 prototype.
+To celebrate this decade-long journey, we have compiled our top picks, a collection of watches that we think reflect the Tudor brand in the best way and offer a level of quality unique to the brand, making it stand out among other watch brands.

 Tudor Watches, Heritage Black Bay Collection

 It is hard to pick a single watch from the Heritage Black Bay collection, mainly because it is the historical significance of the series that gives it its unique characteristics.
 In almost all the models of this collection, you will see a strong resemblance to the 1960s Tudor watches.
 The watches in those days were designed for the military and given specific characteristics that made them suitable for military use.
 For instance, a surprisingly big crown and the luminous weights on the hands were both features that made it waterproof.
 It also provided the divers with legibility underwater respectively.

 Tudor watches recently released its P01 model, a watch entirely inspired by a prototype it built in the 60s.
 The crown at the 4 o’clock position raised quite a lot of questions regarding the aesthetics of the watch.
 Though it didn’t take long before people came to terms with the unique feature and started appreciating the significance of the model.
 We understand that for some readers, the watch may not be attractive enough.
 It is definitely the type of watch that a couple of decades from now, people will wish they had added to their collection.
 Who knows?